jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 ### Make compromises, if needed

 Especially if you are short on money and/or time, you may need to compromise and do research with participants that do not match your intended users exactly.
 However,  if their motivations, activities and problems are similar, you are still  likely to learn from these participants.
-But if they are similar only in demographics or profession rather than in their activities, your can not expect meaningful results.
+But if they are similar only in demographics or profession rather than in their activities, your cannot expect meaningful results.

 If you design an app for people to create bibliographies and you can only get some bachelor’s and master’s students, but no professors, your results will still reveal a lot about the processes of creating bibliographies.
 The student’s motivation is probably writing final term papers and the professors would like to write journal papers.
 This is a possible difference — as long as you aware of it, you are probably fine.
 But if you want to design a skateboard and the only participants you can get are elderly people who enjoy hiking, you are in trouble (if you find elderly people who enjoy skating, go for it).

 ### A small number of participants is fine

-There are no clear cut rules of how many participants are enough.
+There are no clear-cut rules of how many participants are enough.
 However, most of my projects have between 3 and 8 participants.
 If I really need to be sure I would do research with 10, but that is about the limit I can manage on my own.

 You may think that conducting user research with more participants is generally better; you just could shorten each session, ask fewer questions and skip observing the participants.
 But you need time with each participant if you want to find out about the “how” and “why” of the participants’ work.
 Several sessions in hurry will lead to less useful results than research with one participant done right.